 The Bramston Bursary Foundation

-Proceeds from this event will go to the Bramston Bursary Foundation.
+All proceeds made from this event go to the Bramston Bursary Foundation.
 The foundation supports young girls from disadvantaged backgrounds with fully funded boarding places at St Swithun's, to find out more, visit our Bramston Bursary Foundation page.

 Do you have any questions about the event?